-- Eighty percent of fossil fuel-fired generation was produced by units with advanced pollution controls (either selective catalytic reduction [SCR] or selective non-catalytic reduction [SNCR]).
+- Eighty-one percent of fossil fuel-fired generation was produced by units with advanced add-on controls (either selective catalytic reduction [SCR] or selective non-catalytic reduction [SNCR]).

-- In 2019, the 269 coal-fired units with advanced add-on controls (either SCRs or SNCRs) generated 77 percent of coal-fired electricity.
-At oil- and natural gas-fired units, SCR- and SNCR- controlled units produced 83 percent of generation.
+- In 2021, the 236 coal-fired units with advanced add-on controls (either SCRs or SNCRs) generated 78 percent of coal-fired electricity.
+At oil and natural gas-fired units, SCR- and SNCR- controlled units produced 84 percent of electricity generation.

-- In 2019, 68 percent of the CSAPR units (including 100 percent of coal-fired units) monitored NOₓ emissions using CEMS.
-Ninety-eight percent of NOₓ emissions were measured by CEMS.
+- In 2021, 67 percent of the CSAPR units (including 100 percent of coal-fired units) monitored NOₓ emissions using CEMS.
+Ninety-seven percent of NOₓ emissions were measured by CEMS.

 CSAPR NOₓ Ozone Season Program Controls and Monitoring

-- Sixty-one percent of all the fossil fuel-fired generation was produced by units with advanced pollution controls (either SCRs or SNCRs).
+- Seventy-three percent of all the fossil fuel-fired generation was produced by units with advanced add-on controls (either SCRs or SNCRs).

-- In 2019, 239 units with advanced add-on controls (either SCR or SNCR) accounted for 71 percent of coal-fired generation.
-At oil- and natural gas-fired units, SCR- and SNCR-controlled units produced 71 percent of generation.
+- In 2021, 213 units with advanced add-on controls (either SCR or SNCR) accounted for 71 percent of coal-fired electricity generation.
+At oil- and natural gas-fired units, SCR- and SNCR-controlled units produced 75 percent of electricity generation.

 MATS Controls and Monitoring

-- In 2019, forty-four percent of the MATS units reporting mercury emissions and 51 percent of the electricity generation at the MATS reporting units used activated carbon injection (ACI), a mercury-specific pollution control method to reduce mercury emissions and SO₂.
+- In 2021, forty-six percent of the MATS units reporting mercury emissions and 52 percent of the electricity generation at the MATS reporting units used activated carbon injection (ACI), a mercury-specific pollution control method to reduce mercury emissions and SO₂.

 Continuous Emission Monitoring Systems (CEMS)

-Under the MATS measurement regulations (40 CFR part 63), affected units can continuously measure emissions using CEMS for mercury, SO₂, HCl, PM, and HF, or sorbent traps for Hg.
+Affected units have a variety of monitoring options, but most use either CEMS or sorbent traps for mercury (Hg).
 Some qualifying units with low emissions can conduct periodic stack tests in lieu of continuous monitoring.

 SO₂ Emission Controls

-Sources in the ARP or the CSAPR SO₂ program have a number of SO₂ emission control options available.
+Sources in the ARP or the CSAPR SO₂ programs have a number of SO₂ emission control options available.
 These include switching to low sulfur coal or natural gas, employing various types of FGDs, or, in the case of fluidized bed boilers, injecting limestone into the furnace.
-FGDs – also known as scrubbers – on coal-fired electricity generating units are the principal means of controlling SO₂ emissions and tend to be present on the highest generating coal-fired units.
+FGDs on coal-fired electricity generating units are the principal means of controlling SO₂ emissions and tend to be present on the highest generating coal-fired units.